Gifted-s/clev-cqrs/README.md

 ### eventStore `object`

-the event store is an object that points to methods.
+eventStore is an object that points to methods.
 There are four methods that must be provided `get`, `getAll`, `delete` and `save`.
 The `get` property should be set to an asynchronous function that takes in an id, search for an object from your database with the id and return it.
-The `getAll` property should be set to an asynchronous function that returns all the documents in your database in as an array.The `delete` property should be set to an asynchronous function that takes in an id and delete a document based on the id that was passed.
+The `getAll` property should be set to an asynchronous function that returns all the documents in your database as an array.
+The `delete` property should be set to an asynchronous function that takes in an id and delete a document based on the id that was passed.
 The `save` property should be set to a function that saves a object to your database. e.g

 ```js
 //if you are using a mongo db